ji-zai/personal-site/content/scratch/seek-truth-beats.md

 I) What is seeking truth?
-- Define "truth", "system", and "seeking truth"
+- Defining "truth", "system", and "seeking truth".
-- **Why we want to seek truth**
+- **Why seeking truth matters.**
 	- Nature of the human mind: wants, and wants what it wants as quickly as possible.
-	- Even curiosity is a want.
-	- Often, purpose is to gain power over a system.
+	- Purpose of seeking truth is to get what you want out of a system (note: even if that want is just to understand it).
 		- Show how understanding gravity gave us power by enabling us to fly (planes) and cut short our travel time significantly.
-		- With greater power over the systems that govern us, we have greater power to evolve our species.
+		- With greater power over the systems that govern us, we can get what we want more quickly.
 	- Technically, time is our only scarcity, no other resource is.
 All we lack is sufficient understanding of how things work to be able to take advantage of resources that are currently inaccessible to us.
+All we lack is knowing the truths of the systems that govern our wants.
 		- (note: time is not scarce because we will die, it is scarce because of the second characteristic of the human mind above.
 So solving aging won't impact the scarcity of time).
 		- As I'll show below, the only thing stopping us is our ability to seek truth.
 - **Is seeking truth a skill?**
 	- What even is a "skill"?
 	- Define "delusion" in order to better explain seeking truth.
 	- Contrived example of a small system that shows two individuals seeking the truth about it.
-	- The factor of luck, and how, given enough time, you can factor out luck.
+	- There is a factor of luck, but given enough time you can factor it out.
+- **Not all truths are created equal**
+	- Fundamentality is what correlates with value for a truth.
+	- Power law of truths.
+	- Means slight difference in skill often results in massive difference in outcomes, given enough time.
+- **Truth seeking skill is generalizable**
-- **There is an optimal truth seeking strategy, and it is generalizable.**
+- **There is an optimal truth seeking strategy.**
 	- This is the best we can hope to do, there is literally nothing more we can do.
-	- Building this skill means that you can be put in any system, and get what you want out of it, given enough time.
+	- Building this skill means that **you can be put in any system, and get what you want** out of it, given enough time.
+		- (Arrival movie).
 - **What stops us seeking truth optimally?**
 	- I.e. what are all of the delusions that we can have about a system?
-	- Describe each category of delusion.
-	- Truth seeking is a collective effort, we often build on the results of those that came before us.
+	- Inaccuracies in:
+		- Observation (apparatus inaccuracies)
+		- Conclusions drawn from observations:
+			- Thinking something is not true when observations say it is.
+			- Thinking something is true when observations don't say so.
+			- Inaccuracy in the confidence you have in a truth.
+			- Inaccuracy in the scope of the system: oftentimes truths discovered in other systems impact truths in the current system - when there is a more fundamental truth that impacts both.
+		- Conclusions drawn from previous observations (by you or others that you're relying on).
+	- Inaccuracies compound
-	- Inaccuracies compound with more layers.
+		- Inaccuracies compound with more layers, and the more complex a system becomes.
+		- So it's incredibly important to minimize inaccuracies as much as possible.
+	- How would someone go about minimizing inaccuracies?
+		- Better apparatus
+		- And greater verification, validation for the truths that others have discovered, that you rely on.
+		- But, how does the second type of inaccuracy happen?
+Self-delusion is the only explanation.
+		- My hunch is that most inaccuracies in the world are of the category of self-delusion.
-- **Self-delusion is the greatest delusion that keeps us from seeking truth optimally.**
+- **Self-delusion is the greatest cause for inaccuracies in seeking truth**
 	- Yet, there is one delusion that I haven't yet talked about, but I think is the greatest delusion that holds us back from seeking truth effectively.
 There are many people in the world with the right theoretical understanding of optimal truth seeking, who still fail to seek truth effectively.
 		- And it's easy to blame this on the factor of luck, whereas in reality it's not.
 In fact, given enough of a similar starting point, I think we overestimate the impact of luck.
 	- My hunch is that most inaccuracies in seeking truth aren't from the inaccuracies in tools, or anything of that sort, they mostly stem from our self-delusion.
 Our delusion about how our minds work, holds us back.